Australia Act 1986: Background

 The Commonwealth of Australia was formed in 1901 by the federation of six British colonies, each of which became a state.
 The Constitution of Australia provided for a Commonwealth Parliament, with legislative power on a range of specified topics.
 The constitution was (and still is) contained in a British statute.
+(Note: Commonwealth of Australia Constitution Act 1900, suffixed in Australia with "(UK)", or "(Imp)" for "Imperial [Parliament]".)

-The United Kingdom Parliament retained ultimate legislative power in relation to Australia.
+The United Kingdom Parliament retained some ultimate legislative power in relation to Australia.
 The UK Parliament's power to legislate with effect for the Commonwealth itself was mostly ended with the Statute of Westminster 1931, when adopted by Australia in 1942 retroactive to 1939.
-The Statute provided (s 4) that no future UK act would apply to a dominion (of which Australia was one) as part of its law unless the Act expressly declared that the Dominion had requested and consented to it.
-Until then, Australia had legally been a self-governing dominion of the British Empire, but with the adoption of the Statute became a (mostly) sovereign state.
+(Note: The adoption was backdated to the outbreak of World War II in 1939.)
+The statute provided (s 4) that no future UK act would apply to a dominion (of which Australia was one) as part of its law unless the act expressly declared that the dominion had requested and consented to it.
+Until then, Australia had legally been a self-governing dominion of the British Empire, but with the adoption of the statute became a (mostly) sovereign state.

-However, s 4 of the Statute only affected UK laws that were to apply as part of Australian Commonwealth law, not UK laws that were to apply as part of the law of any Australian state.
+However, section 4 of the statute only affected UK laws that were to apply as part of Australian Commonwealth law, not UK laws that were to apply as part of the law of any Australian state.
 Thus, the Parliament of the United Kingdom still had the power to legislate for the states.
 In practice, however, this power was almost never exercised.
 For example, in a referendum on secession in Western Australia in April 1933, 68% of voters favoured seceding from Australia and becoming a separate dominion.
 The state government sent a delegation to Westminster to request that this result be enacted into law, but the British government refused to intervene on the grounds that this was a matter for the Australian government.
 As a result of this decision in London, no action was taken in Canberra or Perth.

-The UK Government maintained certain powers over the states until the passage of the acts.
-For instance, in 1958 the UK vetoed the appointment of then Tasmania premier to be governor and in 1979 the British foreign secretary advised the New South Wales government that he would advise the Queen to not assent to any bills that he considered to be unconstitutional.
+The UK government maintained certain powers over the states until the passage of the acts.
+For instance, in 1958 the UK vetoed the appointment of then Tasmania premier Robert Cosgrove to be governor, in 1976 UK vetoed the Queensland government's advice to extend Colin Hannah's term as Queensland governor, and in 1979 the British foreign secretary advised the New South Wales government that he would advise the Queen to not assent to two bills that he considered to be unconstitutional.
+In most of these instances exercised by the UK government, they were in relation to the appointments of state governors, which was a power reserved by the monarch (Queen Elizabeth II at the time).
+However, the advice to the monarch had been made by UK ministers rather than the relevant state premier.

+In addition to the above, the states had other residual constitutional links due to their residual colonial status.
+These included: